MCPI-Revival/PNBT/README.md

 # PyNBT
-This is a library that can be used to read/write nbt in python that was made for @CtrlAltCuteness
+This is a library that can be used to read nbt in python that was made for @CtrlAltCuteness